ananthakrishnanpta/Attendance-with-Facial-Recognition/README.md

 Limitations of using the proposed model:

     - Lack of high accuracy because of less number of training images given.
-    - This model is based on comparison of single image encoding and the distance comparison of encoding of detected face and hence depends on a single set of encodings.
-Other face features are not taken into consideration to increase response time in limited system resources.
+    - This model is based on comparison of single image encodings
+    -  Other face features are not taken into consideration to increase response time in limited system resources.

 ---